 Type of Property

-The type of property you choose for your portfolio will depend on your investment strategy and target market.
-Residential properties, such as single-family homes, condominiums, or multi-unit buildings, are popular choices for rental income.
+The type of property you choose will depend on your investment strategy and who you want to rent to.
+Residential properties like single-family homes, condos, or multi-unit buildings are popular for rental income because demand is consistent and the tenant pool is wide.

 Condition and Potential

-Look for properties with good bones and a layout that can be easily modified or expanded if needed.
-Conduct a thorough inspection and consider hiring a professional to evaluate the structural integrity and potential risks.
+Look for properties with solid structural bones and a flexible layout that can be modified or expanded as needed.
+Always conduct a thorough inspection and bring in a professional to assess structural integrity and flag any risks before you sign anything.

 Expenses and Cash Flow

-Before adding a property to your portfolio, carefully evaluate the expenses involved and the potential cash flow it can generate.
-Consider the purchase price, closing costs, property taxes, insurance, maintenance, and any association fees.
+Before any property joins your portfolio, run the numbers hard.
+Factor in the purchase price, closing costs, property taxes, insurance, ongoing maintenance, and any association fees.
+None of these should be surprises after the deal closes.

 Real Estate Investing